Accessibility

 Or, more simply, just treat it like a duck!*

-*With thanks to Mick Nevin, MC at the Nullus Anxietas 7 Gala Dinner in 2019, for this comparison.
+*With thanks to Mick Nevin, MC at the Nullus Anxietas 7 Gala Dinner in 2019, for this analogy.